-You are left with soft, pliable gluten-free flatbread (which works interchangeably for GF naan bread or pita) that even the most novice cook / baker can pull off!
+You are left with soft, pliable flatbread (which works interchangeably for GF naan bread or pita) that even the most novice cook / baker can pull off!
 This simple one bowl recipe mixes up in minutes, requires one rise, and the dough is very easy to roll out.

 If you would like to add more complex taste, stir in garlic powder or oregano to the mixture.
 Alternatively, after cooking brush on olive oil, then sprinkle with sea salt, fresh parsley, or parmesan cheese for added flavor.

 - Gluten-free flour – I use and recommend Cup4Cup gluten-free flour blend for the softest texture.
-However, this blend does contain milk powder.
-For a dairy-free, vegan recipe, use King Arthur Measure-for-Measure or your preferred brand.

 - Potato starch (not flour) – Instead of relying on additional flour to structure the dough, I substituted another gluten-free starch for added softness.
 Use potato starch for best results, but tapioca starch may be substituted.
+Some readers commented below about swapping in cornstarch.

-- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that requires shaping, such as naan or gluten-free burger buns.
+- Psyllium Husk Powder – An essential gluten-free binding agent ingredient for any dough that requires shaping, such as naan or squishy gluten-free burger buns.
 It helps help mimic the elasticity and crumb structure of wheat baked goods.

 - Active Dry Yeast – Activate the yeast by mixing together with the warm water and a little sugar.
 If using instant yeast, this step may be omitted and add the yeast with the dry ingredients.